 Definition of inventory replenishment

-Inventory replenishment, otherwise known as stock replenishment, refers to the process of inventory moving from reserve storage to primary storage, then onto picking locations.
+The inventory replenishment meaning, otherwise known as stock replenishment, refers to the process of inventory moving from reserve storage to primary storage, then onto picking locations.
 It’s important to note that inventory replenishment is sometimes used to define both ready-to-sell inventory as well as raw materials received from suppliers.

 How inventory replenishment works